anyproto/anytype-heart/docs/proto.md

 <a name="anytype-Rpc-Payments-Subscription-GetPortalLinkUrl"></a>

 ### Rpc.Payments.Subscription.GetPortalLinkUrl
-Will generate a link to the portal where user can:
+Generate a link to the portal where user can:
 a) change his billing details
 b) see payment info, invoices, etc
 c) cancel the subscription